h4writer/droneshowcreator/docs/Workflow.rst

 7.4 Clips and scenes
 ---------------------

 *The drones you place on the timeline will always be placed in a "clip".
 A clip is therefore a stand-alone collection that contains x number of drones and is visualized by a bar on the timeline.
-This way you can place different clips next to each other on the timeline and save it as a scene "A".
+This way you can place different clips next to each other on the timeline and use it as a scene "A, B, 2, 3 ...".
 A scene is therefore a collection of different clips.
 All scenes that are created and used can be found at "Scene list" at the top right corner of the home page interface.*

   .. image:: images/131.jpg